amplication/docs/docs/contributing.md

 - feat: A new feature
 - fix: A bug fix
 - docs: Changes to the documentation
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
 - refactor: A code change that neither fixes a bug nor adds a feature
 - perf: A code change that improves performance
 - test: Adding missing or correcting existing tests